Who is BlueOregon?

 Jonathan Poisner

-Jonathan Poisner has served as Executive Director of the Oregon League of Conservation Voters since 1997.
+Jonathan Poisner is a consultant who helps progressive nonprofit organizations with strategic planning, fundraising, and communications.
+From 1997-2009, Jonathan served as Executive Director of the Oregon League of Conservation Voters.
 Prior to that, Jonathan worked on the northwest regional staff of the Sierra Club, as a writer, an adjunct law professor, a legal research fellow, and a lawyer.
-A native of Prairie Village, Kansas, Jonathan became an Oregonian by choice in 1993 after living in Philadelphia, San Francisco, and Washington, DC.
-When he's not hiking, traveling, or working, he's writing a novel and a screen play that should be finished in 2020.
+A native of Prairie Village, Kansas, Jonathan moved to the northwest in 1993 after living in Philadelphia, San Francisco, and Washington, DC.
+When he's not hiking, traveling, or working, he's writing a novel and a screen play that should be finished in 2025.

 Pat Ryan